BoyanXu/BoyanXu.github.io/_posts/2020-04-22-Learn-Math-read-note-exercise.md

     → Why should I read math books to study math?

-    - For the first time, it's better to develop your own language from the universal language, **NOT** from others' language (like: lectures presented by a professor, or notes borrowed from an alumni) ← people make mistakes, you'll inherit their BUGs too!  **AND**  their language is ALWAYS simplified for expression, **NOT** for interpretation!
+    - It's better to develop your own language from the universal language for the first time, **NOT** from others' language (like: lectures presented by a professor, or notes borrowed from an alumni) ← people make mistakes, you'll inherit their BUGs too!  **AND**  their language is ALWAYS simplified for expression, **NOT** for interpretation!
     - A universally communicable language is necessary for a lot of purpose (like: education, communication, collaboration..)
     - A classic book, most of the time, is nearly a bug-free interpretation over an axiomatic system after decades of debugging